slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Solution Bootstraping
 A decision on whether to bootstrap the solution from and accelerator or to create a different structure should be made based on the requirements.
 An accelerator is used when there is one provided by SAP and the solution to be implemented is aligned to the accelerator.
 An example is a B2B Accelerator provided for B2B solutions.

 For any of the accelerators,  a module is provided that will help bootstrap the project.
-Therefore, the
+Therefore, the  ***modulegen*** ant task
-- A development configuration must be used that will generate the **config** folder
-- When doing a B2C or B2B solution with a webshop or storefront:
-	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task
 	- When generating manually, the tempate that must be used is ****accelerator****
 	- A good name must be chosen for the project as that will affect names of extensions.
 A good starting point will be  to use the project name
 	- A root package must be chosen carefully and must loosely follow the following convention: